 - A $300,000 grant to the Michigan Association of Intermediate School Administrators will fund research and planning aimed at increasing broadband access throughout Michigan to support virtual learning.

 - A $270,000 grant to the Genesee Intermediate School District was used to convert a school bus into a mobile resource and learning center to reach students and families in community locations throughout Genesee County, which is particularly important when many school buildings are closed due to the COVID-19 pandemic.

 - A $50,000 grant to the Fair Food Network will support the development of an enrollment app for Double Up Food Bucks.
 The app will eliminate the need for an in-person appointment, which is especially important during the pandemic.

-- Grants totaling $1 million will help five community centers provide Flint students with a safe space to participate in virtual schooling.
+- Grants totaling $1 million will help five community centers assist Flint students with virtual schooling.
 The funds will allow them to increase staff and purchase Chromebooks, internet upgrades, personal protection equipment (PPE) and school supplies, as well as support tutoring and translation services where needed.

 - A grant of $268,000 will support Sylvester Broome Empowerment Village.

 - A grant of $250,000 will support Boys & Girls Club of Greater Flint.

 - A grant of $200,000 to United Way of Genesee County will support Berston Field House.

 - A grant of $150,000 will support Latinx Community Center.

 - A grant of $132,000 to Evergreen Community Development Initiative will support Flint Development Center.